Monkestation/monke-wiki/guides/medical/pathology.md

 > Changes made to the virus will not auto update you will need to re-analyze the virus for the effects to update in the database.
 {.is-warning}

-## Pathogenic Isolator
-The pathogenic isolator creates a virus dish out of a blood sample.
-Thats about it.